-Eric I. Jeng, MD, MBA, FACS, FACC, is an Assistant Professor in the Division of Cardiovascular Surgery, and the Surgical Director of the Mechanical Circulatory Support Program, the Surgical Director of the Bicuspid Aortic Valve Program, and the Associate Director of the Aortic Disease Center at the University of Florida College of Medicine.
+Eric I. Jeng, MD, MBA, FACS, FACC, FCCP is an Assistant Professor in the Division of Cardiovascular Surgery, the Surgical Director of the Mechanical Circulatory Support Program, the Surgical Director of the Bicuspid Aortic Valve Program, and the Associate Director of the Aortic Disease Center at the University of Florida College of Medicine.
 He is double board-certified by the American Board of Surgery, and the American Board of Thoracic Surgery.
-In addition, he a Fellow of the American College of Surgeons (FACS) and a Fellow of the American College of Cardiology (FACC), and a Fellow of the American College of Chest Physicians (FCCP).
+In addition, he a Fellow of the American College of Surgeons (FACS), a Fellow of the American College of Cardiology (FACC), and a Fellow of the American College of Chest Physicians (FCCP).

 Dr. Jeng was born and raised in Los Angeles, California, and obtained his bachelor’s of science in Biology from the University of California Los Angeles in 2005.
 He subsequently completed a joint Doctorate of Medicine degree and Master’s in Business Administration degree from the University of Illinois, Chicago, in 2009.
 For his high scholastic achievement, Dr. Jeng was selected for membership in the Beta Gamma Sigma International Honor Society for Collegiate Schools of Business.
 Dr. Jeng stayed in Chicago to complete his general surgery internship and residency at the University of Illinois Hospital and Health Science System.
 As a chief general surgery resident, he was awarded the Best Teacher Award from the Department of Surgery, and the Excellence in Teaching Award from the University of Illinois at Chicago College of Medicine Mentors Program.
 He then moved to the University of Florida to complete a fellowship in thoracic and cardiovascular surgery.
 During his chief cardiac fellowship year, Dr. Jeng gained specialty training in heart and lung transplantation, cardiopulmonary mechanical support, cardiothoracic minimally invasive and robotic surgery and complex aortic and valvular reconstruction.

 He is an active board member serving a three year term (2021-2024) as the Treasurer of the Faculty Council for the College of Medicine .
-Dr. Jeng is a member of several professional organizations including the Society of Thoracic Surgeons, the Southern Thoracic Surgical Association, the International Society for Heart and Lung Transplantation, the International Society of Minimally Invasive Cardiothoracic Surgery, the American College of Cardiology, the American Lung Association and the American Heart Association.
+Dr. Jeng is a member of several professional organizations including the Society of University Surgeons, Society of Thoracic Surgeons, Southern Thoracic Surgical Association, International Society for Heart and Lung Transplantation, International Society of Minimally Invasive Cardiothoracic Surgery, American College of Cardiology, American Lung Association and American Heart Association.
 Dr. Jeng offers operative expertise in heart and lung transplantation, ventricular assist device implantation, extracorporeal membranous oxygenation, cardiopulmonary mechanical support, transcatheter valve replacements, thoracic endovascular repair, minimally invasive and robotic cardiac surgery and complex aortic and valve pathology.